alechenninger/blog/posts/stay_calm_stop_mocking.md

 these libraries has made us forget that we can often do much better than a few stubbed methods.**
 Like aimlessly adding getters and setters _(do I have to write one of these about lombok now?)_, we have forgotten the whole point of object-oriented programming: objects as useful, cohesive abstractions.
-No wonder it gets so much flak.
+No wonder OOP gets so much flak.

 * mocks force test setup to repeat knowledge of the implementation of unit-under-test in *how it uses* a collaborator and how that collaborators interface works. test setup often has a higher order